Find Cheap Homeowners Insurance Quotes in Your Area

 Is a Home Inspection Required to Get Insurance?

-Whether an inspection is required to purchase a homeowners insurance policy is left to the insurance company's discretion.
+Inspections can help insurers estimate a property's coverage requirements, but they aren't always required.
 If your home is old or hasn't been inspected in a decade, the insurer may want to determine how much risk they're assuming before they insure your property.
 Allstate, for example, didn’t require an inspection to insure a standard and recently renovated house in New Jersey when we got a sample quote.

 Additionally, lenders will often recommend you have a home inspector evaluate a house before you buy it.
 While an inspection will cost you a few hundred dollars, it could reveal potential risks in the house that might cost thousands of dollars to repair.
 So it's in your best interest to have one done before buying.
 However, home inspections are not federally required when purchasing a home, and many banks don't require you to have an inspection done in order to get a mortgage.